otroan/IETF-universal-ra/draft-troan-6man-universal-ra-option.md

 # Introduction

-This document proposes a new universal option for the Router Advertisement IPv6 ND message [@!RFC4861] and DHCPv6 [@!RFC8415].
-Its purpose is to use the RA and DHCP messages as opaque carriers for configuration information between an agent on a router or DHCP server and host / host application.
+This document proposes a new universal option for the Router Advertisement IPv6 ND message [@!RFC4861].
+Its purpose is to use the RA messages as opaque carriers for configuration information between an agent on a router and a host.

 DHCP is suited to give per-client configuration information, while the RA mechanism advertises configuration information to all hosts on the link.
 There